meganz/mpenc_doc/source/engineering.rst

 We define ``S`` for ``Subscribe[T, S]`` as ``Boolean`` in these interfaces for simplicity, meaning "the item was {accepted, rejected} by the consumer".
-This allows us to detect errors - such as transport failures in sending messages, or trial decryption failures in receiving packets - but in a loosely-coupled way that discourages violation of the separation of layers.
+This allows us to detect errors -- such as transport failures in sending messages, or trial decryption failures in receiving packets -- but in a loosely-coupled way that discourages violation of the separation of layers.
 One reasonable extension is to use a 3-value logic to represent {accept, try later, reject}, which helps both of the previous cases.

 This concludes the overview of our reference implementation.
-All the code that is not mentioned here, are straightforward applications of software engineering principles or algorithm writing, as applied to our protocol design (previous chapter) and software design (this chapter).
+All the code that is not mentioned here, is a straightforward application of software engineering principles or algorithm writing, as applied to our protocol design (previous chapter) and software design (this chapter).
 For more details, see the API documentation [mpenc-api]_ and/or source code.